leordeansg/leordeansg/README.md

 📌 Full-stack frameworks (React, Node.js, Django)
 📌 Cloud basics (AWS / Azure) for deployment and scalability
 📌 Mobile development (Android/iOS) to broaden project reach
-📌 Writing more efficient, maintainable code — not just making it work, but making it **better**
+📌 Writing more efficient, maintainable code, not just making it work, but making it **better**

 ---